Generating magnon Bell states via parity measurement: Introduction

 \section{Introduction}

-As a promising candidate for quantum control, quantum measurement is highly efficient in holding the measured system at an eigenstate or in a subspace~\cite{ZenoParadox} and engineering the system to the target states~\cite{AharonovZeno,NonselectiveAharonovZeno,MeasurementEvolution,NonselectiveMeasurementEvolution}.
-A projective measurement or postselection on the ancillary system could give rise to a positive operator-valued measure (POVM) on the target system~\cite{Naimark}, which was used to cool down a resonator to its ground state~\cite{MeasurementCooling, MeasurementCoolingPRL,ExternalLevelCooling,ExpOneModeCooling,HeraldedControlMotion} or prepare a high-ergotropy state~\cite{NonselevtiveCharging,MeasurementCharging}.
-A popular kind of projective measurement in quantum error correction~\cite{QuantumErrorCorrection,QubitInOsillator} is called parity measurement~\cite{ParityMeasurementCQED}.
+As a promising candidate for quantum control, quantum measurement is highly efficient in holding the measured system at an eigenstate or in a subspace~\cite{ZenoParadox} and steering the system to the target state~\cite{AharonovZeno,NonselectiveAharonovZeno,MeasurementEvolution,NonselectiveMeasurementEvolution,MeasurementPurification, EntanglementPurification}.
+A projective measurement or postselection on the ancillary system could give rise to a positive operator-valued measure on the target system~\cite{Naimark}, which has been used to cool down a resonator~\cite{MeasurementCooling, MeasurementCoolingPRL,ExternalLevelCooling,ExpOneModeCooling,HeraldedControlMotion} to its ground state or prepare a high-ergotropy state~\cite{NonselevtiveCharging,MeasurementCharging}.
+A popular and well-developed projective measurement in quantum error correction~\cite{QuantumErrorCorrection,QubitInOsillator} is called parity measurement~\cite{ParityMeasurementCQED}.
 On mapping the parity information of the interested system to the ancillary system, parity measurement can be used to entangle double or multiple qubits~\cite{EntanglementByParityMeasurement,BellnpjQuanInf,ZenoGate}.
-In continuous-variable systems, schemes based on parity measurement were proposed to detect quantum states in the Wigner representation without use of tomographic reconstruction~\cite{DirectWigner,WignerPorbingPhase,ParityDetectionOfField} and test the Einstein-Podolsky-Rosen state for the Bell's inequality violation~\cite{WignerEPR}.
-It is not clear, however, whether or not parity measurement is efficient in generating a highly entangled state rather than witnessing the entanglement in continuous-variable systems or even macroscopic quantum systems.
+In continuous-variable systems, schemes based on parity measurement were proposed to test the Einstein-Podolsky-Rosen state for the Bell's inequality violation~\cite{WignerEPR} and detect quantum states in the Wigner representation without use of tomographic reconstruction~\cite{DirectWigner,WignerPorbingPhase,ParityDetectionOfField}.
+It is not evident, however, whether or not parity measurement is efficient in generating a highly entangled state rather than an identifiable entanglement in continuous-variable systems or even macroscopic quantum systems.